What is an employee experience platform?

 Josh Bersin gives us a comprehensive but simple definition of employee experience:

-The employee experience encompasses the entire employee journey, from onboarding to off-boarding and every touchpoint in between.
-It’s holistic, focusing on all aspects of employees’ day-to-day, from helping get work done to ensuring physical and mental well-being.
-Experience is a ‘company-wide initiative’ meaning the task shouldn’t fall to one person or department, everyone has a part to play.
+The employee experience encompasses the entire journey, from recruitment and onboarding to off-boarding and every touchpoint in between.
+It’s holistic, focusing on all aspects of a worker’s day-to-day, from helping get work done to ensuring physical and mental well-being.
+Experience is a ‘company-wide initiative’, meaning the task shouldn’t fall to one team member or department.
+Everyone has a part to play in providing peer feedback to improve the workplace experience.

 What makes up a platform?

-In this context, when we refer to a ‘platform’, it means the grouping of technology.
+In this context, when we refer to a ‘platform’, it means grouping technology.
 It combines several tools into one space.

 So now that we have a better understanding offer these two terms, what is an employee experience platform?